 slightly smaller than Oregon; slightly larger than twice the size of Pennsylvania

 Guinea's deep Muslim heritage arrived via the neighboring Almoravid Empire in the 11th century.
 Following Almoravid decline, Guinea existed on the fringe of several African kingdoms, all competing for regional dominance.
-In the 13th century, the Mali Empire took control of Guinea, encouraging its already growing Muslim faith.
+In the 13th century, the Mali Empire took control of Guinea and encouraged its already growing Muslim faith.
 After the fall of the West African empires, various smaller kingdoms controlled Guinea.
-In the 18th century, Fulani Muslims established an Islamic state in central Guinea that represents one of the earliest examples of a written constitution and alternating leadership.
-While European traders first arrived in the 16th century, it was the French who secured colonial rule in the 19th century.
+In the 18th century, Fulani Muslims established an Islamic state in central Guinea that provided one of the earliest examples of a written constitution and alternating leadership.
+European traders first arrived in the 16th century, and the French secured colonial rule in the 19th century.

 In 1958, Guinea achieved independence from France.
 Sekou TOURE became Guinea’s first post-independence president; he established a dictatorial regime and ruled until his death in 1984, after which General Lansana CONTE staged a coup and seized the government.
-He too established an authoritarian regime and manipulated presidential elections until his death in December 2008, when Captain Moussa Dadis CAMARA led a military coup, seized power, and suspended the constitution.
-In September 2009, presidential guards opened fire on an opposition rally, killing more than 150 people in Conakry, the capital.
-In early December 2009, CAMARA was wounded in an assassination attempt and exiled to Burkina Faso.
+He too established an authoritarian regime and manipulated presidential elections until his death in 2008, when Captain Moussa Dadis CAMARA led a military coup, seized power, and suspended the constitution.
+In 2009, CAMARA was wounded in an assassination attempt and was exiled to Burkina Faso.
 In 2010 and 2013 respectively, the country held its first free and fair presidential and legislative elections.
-Alpha CONDE won the 2010 and 2015 presidential elections.
-CONDE's first cabinet was the first all-civilian government in Guinean history.
-In March 2020, Guinea passed a new constitution in a national referendum that changed presidential term limit rules.
-CONDE argued that, given this change, he was allowed to run for a third term, which he then won in October 2020.
-On 5 September 2021, Col Mamady DOUMBOUYA led special forces troops in a successful military coup, ousting and detaining CONDE and establishing the National Committee for Reconciliation and Development (CNRD).
-DOUMBOUYA and the CNRD suspended the constitution and dissolved the government and the legislature.
-DOUMBOUYA was sworn in as transition president on 1 October 2021, and appointed Mohamed BEAVOGUI as transition prime minister a week later.
-BEAVOGUI subsequently formed a largely technocratic cabinet.
-The National Transition Council (CNT), which acts as the legislative body for the transition, was formed on 22 January 2022.
-The 81-member CNT is led by Dr. Dansa KOUROUMA and consists of appointed members representing a broad swath of Guinean society.
+Alpha CONDE won the 2010 and 2015 presidential elections, and his first cabinet was the first all-civilian government in Guinean history.
+CONDE won a third term in 2020 after a constitutional change to term limits.
+In 2021, Col Mamady DOUMBOUYA led another successful military coup, establishing the National Committee for Reconciliation and Development (CNRD), suspending the constitution, and dissolving the government and the legislature.
+DOUMBOUYA was sworn in as transition president and appointed Mohamed BEAVOGUI as transition prime minister.
+The National Transition Council (CNT), which acts as the legislative body for the transition, was formed in 2022 and consists of appointed members representing a broad swath of Guinean society.

 Government maintains control over broadcast media; single state-run TV station; state-run radio broadcast station also operates several stations in rural areas; a dozen private television stations; a steadily increasing number of privately owned radio stations, nearly all in Conakry, and about a dozen community radio stations; foreign TV programming available via satellite and cable subscription services